ShruthiKoushik/Amazon-clone/README.md

-This is a clone of amazon, with the knowledge of STYLING in CSS.
+This is a clone of amazon.
+A practice for STYLING in CSS.